Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How do I prepare for a tonsillectomy?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you to stop taking aspirin 2 weeks before your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
-You will need someone to drive you home after surgery.
+- Your surgeon will talk to you about how to prepare for surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.

 What will happen during a tonsillectomy?

 - You will be given general anesthesia to keep you asleep and free from pain during surgery.
 You may also be given medicine before your surgery to help prevent nausea and vomiting.

 - The surgeon will place tools inside your mouth to keep it open.
 He or she will then cut all or part of your tonsils away from the surrounding tissue.

 - Your surgeon will then stop any bleeding from the areas where the tonsils were removed.

 What should I expect after a tonsillectomy?